tshepang/blog/content/floetic-2002.md

 1.  track 5: "Getting Late" -- not nearly as seductive as "Say Yes", but what it's a masterwork
-2.  track 8: "Say Yes" -- it's most notable thing is the sensual play by one them gals; makes me wanna say... yes
+2.  track 8: "Say Yes" -- it's most notable thing is the sensual play by one them women; makes me wanna say... yes
 3.  track 2: "Floetic" -- energetic and nearly-formulaic; beautiful
     arrangements